vpp-dev/vpp-release-notes/README.md

 @page release_notes_2302 Release notes for VPP 23.02

-More than 71 commits since the previous release, including 33 fixes.
+More than 78 commits since the previous release, including 37 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Mon Oct 24 04:04:40 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Tue Oct 25 03:59:26 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER